finbourne/lusid-sdk-csharp/sdk/docs/ChartOfAccountsApi.md

             var scope = "scope_example";  // string | The scope of the Chart of Accounts var code = "code_example";  // string | The code of the Chart of Accounts var asAt = DateTime.Parse("2013-10-20T19:20:30+01:00");  // DateTimeOffset? | The asAt datetime at which to list the General Ledger Profiles.
-Defaults to returning the latest version of each General Ledger Profile if not specified. (optional) var start = 56;  // int? | The start of the pager for the list of General Ledger Profiles (optional) var page = "page_example";  // string? | The pagination token to use to continue listing General Ledger Profiles; this              value is returned from the previous call.
-If a pagination token is provided, the filter, effectiveAt              and asAt fields must not have changed since the original request.
-Also, if set, a start value cannot be provided. (optional) var limit = 56;  // int? | When paginating, limit the results to this number.
+Defaults to returning the latest version of each General Ledger Profile if not specified. (optional) var page = "page_example";  // string? | The pagination token to use to continue listing General Ledger Profiles; this              value is returned from the previous call.
+If a pagination token is provided, the filter, effectiveAt              and asAt fields must not have changed since the original request. (optional) var limit = 56;  // int? | When paginating, limit the results to this number.
 Defaults to 100 if not specified. (optional) var filter = "filter_example";  // string? | Expression to filter the results.
 For example, to filter on the General Ledger profiles type, specify \"type eq 'PeriodBoundary'\".
 For more information about filtering              results, see https://support.lusid.com/knowledgebase/article/KA-01914. (optional)

             try
             {
                 // [EXPERIMENTAL] ListGeneralLedgerProfiles: List General Ledger Profiles.
-                PagedResourceListOfGeneralLedgerProfileResponse result = apiInstance.ListGeneralLedgerProfiles(scope, code, asAt, start, page, limit, filter);
+                PagedResourceListOfGeneralLedgerProfileResponse result = apiInstance.ListGeneralLedgerProfiles(scope, code, asAt, page, limit, filter);
                 Debug.WriteLine(result);
             }
             catch (ApiException  e)